AdobeDocs/experience-manager-cloud-service.es-ES/help/release-notes/deprecated-removed-features.md

 Esta sección presenta la guía de eliminación de API para las diversas API incluidas en las tablas anteriores.

 Para identificar qué API de Java en desuso usa su código, integre el [complemento Maven de AEM as a Cloud Service SDK Build Analyzer](https://experienceleague.adobe.com/es/docs/experience-manager-core-components/using/developing/archetype/build-analyzer-maven-plugin) en su proyecto Maven y ejecútelo localmente.
 El informe enumera todos los usos de API obsoletos detectados e indica qué paquete OSGi hace referencia a cada API.
-Haga referencia a [este tutorial](https://experienceleague.adobe.com/es/docs/experience-manager-learn/cloud-service/developing/advanced/deprecated-apis-find-removal) para aprender a utilizar el complemento de Maven.

-Aunque debe corregir todas las API obsoletas con el tiempo, dé prioridad a cualquier API enumerada en la tabla de API obsoletas con una fecha de eliminación objetivo del 26 de febrero de 2026 (o anterior).
-En el informe de AEM Analyzer, estas API pueden aparecer con una fecha de eliminación efectiva del 31/8/2025.

-Después de actualizar el código, compruebe que no queda ningún uso obsoleto de la API en Cloud Manager comprobando los resultados del paso de calidad del código.
+Reference [this tutorial](https://experienceleague.adobe.com/en/docs/experience-manager-learn/cloud-service/developing/advanced/deprecated-apis-find-removal) to learn how to use the Maven Plugin.

+While you should remediate all deprecated APIs over time, prioritize any APIs listed in the Deprecated API table with a Target Removal date of February 26, 2026 (or earlier).
+In the AEM Analyser report, these APIs may appear with an effective removal date of 8/31/2025.

+After updating your code, verify that no deprecated API usage remains in Cloud Manager by checking the results of the code quality step.

+If the updates are not made by May 4th, you will no longer receive AEM version updates.
+To receive Adobe release updates again, the fullstack pipeline must be successfully executed; the update will then be applied within a few days.

-### Directrices generales
+### General Guidelines

-Si utiliza una biblioteca de terceros que actualmente requiere una API obsoleta, intente actualizar a una versión más reciente de esa biblioteca de terceros.

-Si decide implementar su propia versión de la API obsoleta, por ejemplo, su propia versión de Guava, asegúrese de que todos los paquetes que utilicen esta API estén conectados a su versión.
-Si decide implementar la misma versión principal que la que se incluye actualmente en Cloud Service, no es necesario realizar más acciones.
-Sin embargo, si sigue las recomendaciones e implementa la versión más reciente, tendrá que ajustar el proyecto Maven, incluir esa biblioteca como una nueva dependencia antes de `aem-sdk-api`.
-De este modo, el código se conectará a la nueva versión.
-Una vez que haya realizado los cambios, verifique con el [Complemento Maven de AEM as a Cloud Service SDK Build Analyzer](https://experienceleague.adobe.com/es/docs/experience-manager-core-components/using/developing/archetype/build-analyzer-maven-plugin) que el uso de la API obsoleta ya no esté marcado.

-Si usa ACS AEM Commons, use al menos la versión 6.11.0 (se recomienda la versión más reciente) y asegúrese de [incluir la versión de Cloud Service](https://adobe-consulting-services.github.io/acs-aem-commons/pages/maven.html) especificando el clasificador `cloud` para el paquete de contenido.

-Si la importación de una API obsoleta está marcada como `optional`, debe intentar eliminarla.
-Sin embargo, este uso opcional no bloqueará las implementaciones.
-Sin embargo, su implementación podría verse afectada, una vez que la importación opcional ya no se cumpla.
+If you use a 3rd party library that currently requires Deprecated API, try updating to a newer version of that 3rd party library.

+If you decide to deploy your own version of the Deprecated API, e.g. your own version of Guava, make sure that all your bundles using this API will be wired to your version.
+If you decide to deploy the same major version as currently included in Cloud Service, no further action is needed.
+However, if you follow the recommendations and deploy the latest version then you need to adjust your Maven project, include that library as a new dependency before the `aem-sdk-api`.
+This way your code will be wired to the new version.
+Once you have made the changes, verify with the [AEM as a Cloud Service SDK Build Analyzer Maven Plugin](https://experienceleague.adobe.com/es/docs/experience-manager-core-components/using/developing/archetype/build-analyzer-maven-plugin) that the usage of the Deprecated API is not flagged anymore.

+If you are using ACS AEM Commons, use at least version 6.11.0 (latest version is recommended) and make sure that you [include the version for Cloud Service](https://adobe-consulting-services.github.io/acs-aem-commons/pages/maven.html) by specifying the classifier `cloud` for the content package.

+If the import of a Deprecated API is marked as `optional`, you should still try to remove this.
+However, such an optional usage will not block deployments.
+But your deployment might be affected, once the optional import is not satisfied anymore.

 ### Eliminación de `org.apache.sling.commons.auth*` {#org.apache.sling.commons.auth}

 Si usa `org.apache.sling.commons.auth` o `org.apache.sling.commons.auth.spi` o ambos, el uso se puede reemplazar migrando el código a `org.apache.sling.auth` resp. `org.apache.sling.auth.spi`.
 Si está usando una versión antigua de [ACS AEM Commons](https://adobe-consulting-services.github.io/acs-aem-commons/), asegúrese de actualizarla a la versión más reciente.

 Lista de acciones:

-* Si usa ACS AEM Commons, actualice a la versión más reciente (al menos 6.11.0) y asegúrese de usar el clasificador `cloud`.
+* If you are using ACS AEM Commons update to latest version (at least 6.11.0) and make sure to use the `cloud` classifier.
-* Migrar de `org.apache.sling.commons.auth` o `org.apache.sling.commons.auth.spi` a `org.apache.sling.auth` resp. `org.apache.sling.auth.spi`.
+* Migrate from `org.apache.sling.commons.auth` and/or `org.apache.sling.commons.auth.spi` to `org.apache.sling.auth` resp. `org.apache.sling.auth.spi`.

 ### Eliminación de `org.apache.felix.webconsole*` {#org.apache.felix.webconsole}